Looking to plan a road trip to visit the best wineries in Prince Edward County?

 It’s no secret why the Globe and Mail recently called Prince Edward County the “gastronomic capital of Ontario.”
 It offers the ultimate farm-to-table experience with a small-town charm where you can easily end up rubbing elbows at the bar with local farmers, winemakers and chefs.

-At the moment Prince Edward County is my favourite wine region to enjoy a rural romp in Ontario.
+Prince Edward County is one of the most exciting wine regions to enjoy a rural romp in Ontario.
 I first visited The County four years ago and was amazed on my recent trip to see how Picton, Bloomfield, Wellington (and all the cute spots in between) have evolved in such a short time.
 You can see, taste and smell the youthful entrepreneurial spirit here.

 The County’s limestone-rich soil and climate provide a terroir that is producing scores of award-winning wines.
 The varietals that grow best are Chardonnay and Pinot Noir, two grapes you’ll be swooning for as you adventure along romantic rural roads.

-Best Hotels Near the Prince Edward County Wineries
+Hotels Near the Wineries in Prince Edward County

-Looking to enjoy a weekend getaway to sip through Prince Edward County’s best wineries?
-We suggest spending 2-3 nights to properly explore the wineries and attractions in Prince Edward County, Ontario.
+Looking to enjoy a weekend getaway to sip through the best wineries in Prince Edward County?
+We suggest spending 2-3 nights in The Country to properly explore the regions vineyards.

 A weekend will give you enough time to explore the regions gourmet restaurants, beautiful beaches, local shops and award-winning wineries!

-- Picton Harbour Inn: this boutique hotel in Picton offers contemporary rooms with an on-site restaurant.
+- Picton Harbour Inn 3 STARS: this boutique hotel in Picton offers contemporary rooms with an on-site restaurant.

-- The Drake Hotel: Toronto’s famous luxury boutique hotel brand has two posh properties in Prince Edward County.
+- The Drake Motor Inn 4 STARS: Toronto’s famous luxury boutique hotel brand has two posh properties in Prince Edward County.
 The Drake Devonshire is an upscale lakeside retreat while The Drake Motor Inn is a pet-friendly mid-range option.

 Best Wineries in Prince Edward County